 The interaction with the spectators was very interesting.
 A composer usually shares the experience of a performance of his work with his audience.
 At the actual performance time, he is usually attending carefully the execution of music and he is focused mostly on his own work, concentrated on the activity taking place on the stage.
 The actual realization of a musical work is usually a very short experience, there is no time to observe the audience.
 In the case of installation art on the other hand one has the chance to stand near his work and hear, see and feel the audience’s reactions directly.
 Pretending that I was a visitor, I was looking directly at the facial expression of people who were visiting the museum.
 It was a very intense and direct experience, much more truthful than the polite and often fake commentaries following -usually- a musical performance.
 Though with music I feel one can establish a very deep link with the audience in media arts one can establish a very direct one.

 The second aspect was a very challenging one.
 Whilst a composer usually stores his scores, which are symbolic representations of a work to come in life, in bookshelves or places where he has access to read them and reconstruct the music in his mind, in visual arts once an exhibition is over you are left with a “corpse”, the actual work, on your hands.
-You have to store the final work physically, not knowing when and if light will come upon it again.
+You have to store the final work physically, not knowing when and if the light will come upon it again.
 There is a sense of a funeral.
 Especially when handing the work in a museum for permanent storage -which means you might not see the work for very long periods of time- one has to take care of the work surviving any possible problems over time.
 It’s a special funeral where the burial aims to maintain and preserve the life of the work instead of terminating it.
-Life like future is completely unpredictable and so is art and so is an artwork, dead or alive or in between.
+Life, like the future, is completely unpredictable and so is the art and also the artwork itself: dead or alive or in between.